GIVT: Generative Infinite-Vocabulary Transformers: Training details

 \subsection{Image generation}

 For the image generation experiments on ImageNet, we adapt the CNN-based VQ-GAN tokenizer from MaskGIT (see \href{https://github.com/google-research/maskgit/blob/main/maskgit/nets/vqgan_tokenizer.py}{vqgan\_tokenizer.py}).
 We replace the VQ layer and related losses with a Gaussian reparametrization layer~\cite{kingma2013auto}, and we use the hyper parameters given in Table~\ref{tab:hp:cnn} for the CNN.
-For our transformers, we use the standard pre-LN setup (see, \eg, UViM \href{https://github.com/google-research/big_vision/blob/main/big_vision/models/proj/uvim/vtt.py}{vtt.py} for a concrete implementation).
-We use the BERT-Large~\cite{devlin2018bert} configuration for the main models (24 layers, 16 attention heads, MLPs with hidden dimension 4096, embedding dimension 1024).
+See Sec.~\ref{sec:architecture_details} for details on the GIVT model architecture and variants.

 \fakeparagraph{ImageNet preprocessing} We preprocess the ImageNet data as follows, following prior work~\cite{chang2022maskgit, mentzer2023finite}: \begin{itemize} \item Decode JPEGs \item Random crop such that between 80\% and 100\% of the source image are retained \item Resize to target resolution ($256{\times}256$ or $512{\times}512$) using bicubic filters with anti-aliasing \item Randomly flip the image horizontally with probability~0.5 \end{itemize}